farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 14. Because you enabled Sensitivity labels at the start of this exercise, and assuming it's been 24 hours since you created the sensitivity label in the prior task, Word should display a **Sensitivity** group on the ribbon. <br/>

 	**IMPORTANT:** If you do not see this **Sensitivity** group in the ribbon, then Microsoft 365 has not finished provisioning the sensitivity label that you created in the prior task.
 If this occurs, then you cannot proceed with this task.
 As mentioned earlier, it takes 24 hours for a new sensitivity label to be fully provisioned throughout the system.
-If you do not see the Sensitivity group, or if you see the group (from a prior label you created) and you select the drop-down arrow in the group and do not see your new label, then you must stop at this point and not proceed until you see the Sensitiity group and your label in the group.  <br/>
+If you do not see the Sensitivity group, or if you see the group (from a prior label you created) and you select the drop-down arrow in the group and do not see your new label, then you must stop at this point and not proceed until you see the Sensitivity group and your label in the group.  <br/>

 	Assuming you have waited 24 hours and the **Sensitivity** group appears in the Word ribbon, select the down arrow in the **Sensitivity** group.
 In the drop-down menu that appears, it should display the **PII** label that you created in the prior task.
 Since the **PII** label is enabled for this document, a check mark is displayed next to **PII**. <br/>